fbjornstrup/Eel/README.md

 ### First love
-He was always a ladys man:
+He has always been a ladys man:

 <img src="eeldamer.png" width="300" height="300">